Alberth Elis: Houston Dynamo

 On 27 February 2019, Elis came on as a sub in the second leg of the Dynamo's CONCACAF Champions League tie with CD Guastatoya and assisted Mauro Manotas's goal that gave the Dynamo the lead on aggregate.
-On 16 March, Elis scored one and assisted on both of Memo Rodriguez's goals as the Dynamo beat the Vancouver Whitecaps 3–2.
+On 16 March, Elis scored one and assisted on both of Memo Rodriguez's goals as the Dynamo beat Vancouver Whitecaps FC 3–2.
 His performance saw him named to the MLS Team of the Week.
 In Houston's next game, Elis helped the Dynamo get off to a fast start when he set up Memo Rodriguez for a goal in the 4th minute against the Colorado Rapids.
 He wasn't done terrorizing the defense however as he also scored one himself and hit two dangerous crosses that resulted in own goals, giving the Dynamo a 4–1 win over Colorado.
 Elis was again named to the MLS Team of the Week.
 In the Dynamo's next game, Elis stayed hot, scoring on a Manotas pass to give Elis a goal in his third straight game and to help the Dynamo get a 2–1 win over the San Jose Earthquakes.
 On 19 April, Elis converted a penalty to score in his 4th straight game, however the Dynamo would fall to the LA Galaxy 2–1.
 On 27 April, Elis helped the Dynamo continue their good start to the season when he stole the ball, ran down the right wing before sending in a low cross that Manotas put into the net in the 3rd minute.
 Houston would go onto defeat the Columbus Crew 2–0.
 On 4 May, Elis helped the Dynamo defeat rivals FC Dallas in a Texas Derby match, picking up an assist in root to a 2–1 win.
 He made four appearances in the Dynamo's next five games, picking up one goal and one assist, before leaving to join the Honduras national team for the 2019 Gold Cup.
 In his first game back with the Dynamo after the Gold Cup, Elis scored once and collected two assists in a 4–0 win over the New York Red Bulls.
 His performance saw him named to the MLS Team of the Week.
 On 17 July, Elis received a red card after getting in the face of a referee in the 6th minute of a match with Atlanta United.
 The Dynamo went on to lose the game 5–0.
 On top of the automatic one-game suspension, Elis was issued an additional one-game suspension by the league.
 Elis returned from his suspension in 1–0 loss to the Chicago Fire on 3 August, however he picked up a yellow card, meaning he was suspended for the Dynamo's next match due to yellow card accumulation.
 He struggled after he returned to the team, scoring once and collecting no assists in his next eight matches.
 Elis ended the season on a strong note, scoring once and assisting two others in a 4–2 win over the Galaxy in the final game of the season.
 He was named to the Team of the Week for the 4th time of the season.